psychemedia/storytelling-notes/three-sillies.md

 ## Grimm's Variant, "Kluge Else"

 Perhaps unsurprisingly, there is a Grimm variant of the tale, "Kluge Else" (Clever Else).
-This includes the element of a person being so foolish as to not know whether they are themsleves, as appears in Campbell's version, albeit with respect to a different character.
+This includes the element of a person being so foolish as to not know whether they are themselves, as appears in Campbell's version, albeit with respect to a different character.

 Grimm's tales were widely published in translation, and include the following versions: